 Description of Chemistry for life

-The courses in the specialisation Chemistry for Life are strongly related to the research within two research institutes: The Institute for Molecules and Materials and the Radboud Institute for Molecular Life Sciences.
-Research internships are available in both institutes, but you can also go abroad, or to industry for one of the internships.
+The courses in the specialisation Chemistry of Life are strongly related to the research within two research institutes: The Institute for Molecules and Materials and the Radboud Institute for Molecular Life Sciences.
+Research internships are available in both institutes, but you can also go abroad, or to a company for one of the internships.

 The specialisation programme comprises five mandatory courses (15 ec) and one specialisation-related internship.
 The intership includes practical work and report, as well as a literature thesis of 6 ec and, optionally, one or two courses (max 6 ec) relevant to the internship.